North Korea's Kim vows full support for Russia’s 'just fight' after viewing launch pads with Putin

 After touring launch pads with Putin at a remote space base in Russia’s Far East, Kim expressed “full and unconditional support” and said Pyongyang will always stand with Moscow on the “anti-imperialist” front.

 The leaders met at the Vostochny Cosmodrome for a summit that underscores how their interests are aligning in the face of their countries' separate, intensifying confrontations with the United States.
-The talks lasted four to five hours, after which Kim left, Russia’s state news agency RIA Novosti reported.
+The talks lasted four to five hours, Russia’s state news agency RIA Novosti reported.
+Putin told Russian state TV that the North Korean will visit two more cities in Russia’s Far East after the summit.

 North Korea may have tens of millions of aging artillery shells and rockets based on Soviet designs that could give a huge boost to the Russian army in Ukraine, analysts say.